gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 Same printer and slicer?
 Obviously
 Similar speed?
 Yes
 Similar layer height?
 Yes
 Similar model?
 Yes.
 Huh?
 Why the model itself?
-Because a Benchy with it's small intricate moves will look very different to Filament Watch than a full volume printed cube given all the same settings.
+Because a Benchy with it's small intricate moves will look very different to Filament Watch than a full volume cube given all the same settings.

 So here's my suggestion for success with Filament Watch:
 * Until you have Filament Watch dialed in, set Alarm Action [in settings](#Configuration) to GCODE only.
 Then set the GCODE script to nothing or just beep (if your printer speaks) to notify you of an alarm.
 Here's some beep code for Marlin based printers: